MuhammadBurhanArshad/MyPHP/36 Multidimensional Associative Array/README.md

 ];
 ```

-Multidimensional associative arrays are powerful tools for organizing complex data in PHP.
+Remember: Multidimensional associative arrays are powerful tools for organizing complex data in PHP.
 They provide clear structure through named keys and can represent virtually any hierarchical data relationship.
 When working with these structures, always prioritize clarity, maintain consistent naming conventions, and validate data access to prevent errors.